Growing

 Allotment envy

-September’s Flower and Produce show approached I knew that a handful of tomatoes was not going to win me a prize.
-Spending every other weekend in Yorkshire visiting my mum had taken its toll.
+September’s Flower and Produce show approached but my first season’s harvest was never going to win any prizes.
+Spending every other weekend in Yorkshire visiting my mum in her care home had taken its toll.
 I’d not watered, weeded or fed enough.
-Gardening is not over-greedy of time but it doesn’t like neglect.
-In truth I blame the slugs because it’s easier than admitting failure.
-When I pass by a well-cultivated plot I am not just envious, I am ashamed.
+An allotment doesn’t like neglect.
+In truth I blamed the slugs because it was easier than admitting failure.
+When I passed a well-cultivated plot I wasn’t just envious, I was ashamed.

 Tomatoes